engagingspaces/vertx-graphql-service-discovery/README.md

 ### Using with Gradle

-Publishers of a GraphQL schema need to add a dependency on `vertx-graphql-publisher`:
+Publishers of a GraphQL schema need to add a dependency on `vertx-graphql-service-publisher`:
 ```
 repositories {
   maven {